A few days after I released this episode, my guest James Butler died suddenly at the age of 28 of a suspected aneurysm.

 And how can you feel content being a super human after you’ve been super-human?

-Please enjoy this powerful conversation with James G. Butler.
+Please enjoy this powerful conversation with James Butler.
+Then I invite you to live your big, beautiful life…

 Quotes by James: